wwzzyying/kuromoji.js/README.md

 JavaScript implementation of Japanese morphological analyzer.
 This is a pure JavaScript porting of [Kuromoji](https://www.atilika.com/ja/kuromoji/).

-You can see how kuromoji.js works in [demo site](https://takuyaa.github.io/kuromoji.js/demo/tokenize.html).
+You can see how kuromoji.js works in [jagrammar](https://www.jagrammar.com/).

 Feature
 ---------